vizicist/palette/README.md

 # Palette - a system for visual music instruments

-# WARNING - main branch is under active development, do not use.
+NOTE: The main branch of this repo is now considered stable, and is based on the v7.7 release.
+Active development now happens on the dev branch.

 Palette is used in the <a href=https://youtu.be/HDtxEyCI_zc>Space Palette Pro</a>, an instrument that lets you fingerpaint sound and visuals